aloz/esl2http/README.md

 p.p.s. - sorry, no to squash commits is available for online GIT
   #
- Copyright (c) by Anton Lozovsky, 2012
+ Copyright (c) by Anton Lozovskyi, 2012